lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 * iopt_values_elem = 1 Output element attribute information
 * iopt_values_elem = 2 Output element attribute information without element id in first column

-Note LaGriT Versions V3.30 and older have the following deprecated syntax:
+Note LaGriT Versions V3.30 and older have the following keyword definitions:
 <pre>
 avs      =  All numbers written as reals. att_node =  Node Attributes are written as real and integer, header info lines start with # att_elem =  Element Attributes are written as real and integer, header info lines start with #
 </pre>